-8 Advanced Configuration
+9 Advanced Configuration

 Perhaps your mail server has changed names.
 Perhaps you've grown tired of a certain layout for your appointments.
-Whatever the reason, you can change your Evolution[TM] settings.
+Whatever the reason, you can change your EvolutionTM settings.

-- "Working with Mail Accounts" on page 96
+- "Working with Mail Accounts" on page 103

-- "Autocompletion" on page 97
+- "Autocompletion" on page 104

-- "Mail Preferences" on page 97
+- "Mail Preferences" on page 104

-- "Composer Preferences" on page 99
+- "Composer Preferences" on page 106

-- "Calendar and Tasks Settings" on page 100
+- "Calendar and Tasks Settings" on page 106

-- "Contact Management" on page 101
+- "Contact Management" on page 108

-- "Certificates" on page 101
+- "Certificates" on page 108

-You can reach the Evolution settings window by clicking Edit > Preferences.
-On the left half of the settings window is a column, similar to the Evolution shortcut bar, that lets you choose which portion of Evolution to customize.
-The right half of the window is where you make your actual changes.
+You reach the Evolution settings window by clicking Edit > Preferences.
+In the left part of the settings window is a column, similar to the Evolution shortcut bar, that lets you choose which portion of Evolution to customize.
+The right part of the window is where you make your actual changes.

+Evolution Preferences

-General HTML Mail Colors Headers Junk Automatic Contacts Meetings and Tasks
+General HTML Mail Colors Headers Junk Automatic Contacts Calendar and Tasks h

-Message Fonts
+Mail Accounts Message Fonts

-Mail Accounts \mathbf{X} Use the same fonts as other applications
+✓ Use the same fonts as other applications Standard Font

-Standard Font: Sens 12

-Autocompletion Terminal Font: Monospace 12
+Autocompletion Fixed width Font Monospace 12

 Message Display

-Mark messages as read after 1.5
+Mail Preferences ✓ Mark messages as read after 1.5

-Mail Preferences Highlight guotations with color
+✓ Highlight quotations with color

-Default character encoding: Unicode (UTF-8)
+Composer Preferences Default character encoding: Unicode (UTF-8)

-Composer Preferences Fall back to threading messages by subject
+31 Fall back to threading messages by subject Delete Mail

-31 Delete Mail

 Calendar and Tasks Empty trash folders on exit Every time

-Confirm when expunging a folder
+✓ Confirm w hen expunging a folder

-New Mail Notification
+Certificates New Mail Notification

-Certificates Do not notify me when new mail arrives
+● D o not notify me when new mail arrives

-Beep when new mail arrives
+○ Beep w h en new mail arrives

-Play sound file when new mail arrives
+○ Play sound file when new mail arri v es

-Specify filename:
+Specify filename: Erowse

+€ Help X C lose

 There are six items you can customize.
-From top to bottom, they are: